iLib-js/ilib-mono/packages/ilib-lint-common/docs/ilib-lint-common.md

 ### sourceFile.type : <code>String</code>
 <p>The type of this file.
 This should match the type of
-pipeline elements that process this same type of file.</p>
+pipeline elements that process this same type of file.
+If the type of a file is not known, then the type should be &quot;string&quot; which means that the file is treated as a plain string of text.</p>

 **Kind**: instance property of [<code>SourceFile</code>](#SourceFile)
 **Access**: protected